 Temple Police also utilize an integrated Computer Aided Dispatch (CAD) system directly linked to the Philadelphia Police Communication Center's CAD system.
-This technology allows Campus Safety Services Communication Center personnel to view real-time information and dispatch personnel.
+This technology allows the Department of Public Safety's Communication Center personnel to view real-time information and dispatch personnel.
 Dispatchers have multiple monitors that give them the ability to oversee all systems from their stations.
-Campus Safety Services dispatchers may monitor Philadelphia Police activity in the area of university campuses and property within the City of Philadelphia through interface with the Philadelphia Police CAD.
-In addition to police services, Campus Safety Services also has a Security Division that includes approximately 40 Temple security officers and approximately 289 full and part-time security officers from Allied Universal Security Services, a contract security company.
-Approximately 40 of Allied Universal Security Services officers are assigned to maintain security in oncampus student residence halls.
-Due to the pandemic, Hardwick Hall was de-densified into singles.
-All other halls (all suite and apartment style) were at regular occupancy for the 2021-22 academic year.
-Johnson remained closed as the quarantine and isolation facility.
-As the operational needs in academic buildings and residence halls adjusted, there was a reduction in the need for security personnel.
+The Department of Public Safety dispatchers may monitor Philadelphia Police activity in the area of university campuses and property within the City of Philadelphia through interface with the Philadelphia Police CAD.
+In addition to police services, the Department of Public Safety also has a Security Division that includes approximately 39 Temple security officers and approximately 325 full and part-time security officers from Allied Universal Security Services, a contract security company.
+Approximately 40 of Allied Universal Security Services officers are assigned to maintain security in on-campus student residence halls.